Congress demands answers after safety regulator misses deadline on potentially lifesaving new rules for vehicle seats

 "NHTSA is proceeding as expeditiously as possible to comply with the mandates and requirements of [the Bipartisan Infrastructure Law]," NHTSA's Dec.
 22 letter to Markey says.
 "NHTSA plans to publish an Advanced Notice of Proposed Rulemaking (ANPRM) in the coming months…and expects to complete the rulemaking after careful consideration of public input throughout the rulemaking process."

-Senators Markey and Blumenthal were joined by Ben Ray Luján (D-NM), Jack Reed (D-RI), Chris Van Hollen (D-MD), Elizabeth Warren (D-MA), Amy Klobuchar (D-MN), Dick Durbin (D-IL), Ron Wyden (D-OR) and Sherrod Brown (D-OH) on the November letter to NHTSA.
+Senators Markey and Blumenthal were joined by fellow Democratic Senators Ben Ray Luján of New Mexico, Jack Reed of Rhode Island, Chris Van Hollen of Maryland, Elizabeth Warren of Massachusetts, Amy Klobuchar of Minnesota, Dick Durbin of Illinois, Ron Wyden of Oregon and Sherrod Brown of Ohio on the November letter to NHTSA.

 CBS News asked Transportation Secretary Pete Buttigieg what he was going to do about NHTSA missing the congressionally mandated deadline.